queilawithaQ/documentation/_pro/builds-and-configuration/image-registries.md

 If you are using private images, you will need to authenticate with the image registries to pull and push from your account.

-**Note** that on Docker Hub, you can use public images without any authentication being required.
+On Docker Hub, you can use public images without authentication.
+Note that as of November 1, 2020, Docker introduced [rate limits](https://www.docker.com/blog/scaling-docker-to-serve-millions-more-developers-network-egress).
+Based on your usage you may need to upgrade your Docker plan.

 ### Encrypted Registry Account Credentials